BiasedRiot/Glanadh/README.md

 # Glanfile

-Simple scripts using EXIF tools to automatically scrub pictures/files of any EXIF data.
+Simple scripts using mat2 to automatically scrub pictures/files of any meta data.
 Good for running on a cloud server where you don't want to worry about removing EXIF from files off all your devices.

 ## Dependancies
-* exiftools
+* mat2
 * inotify-tools

 ## Setting up

-This repo contains two shell scripts (one for removing all EXIF data and one for monitoring) and a SystemD service file that runs the monitoring shell script.
+This repo contains two shell scripts (one for removing all meta data and one for monitoring) and a SystemD service file that runs the monitoring shell script.
 First thing you'll need to do is clone the Repo.

 ```
 git clone https://github.com/CoogyEoin/Glanfile.git